Bonnet House Museum & Gardens in Fort Lauderdale

 - A sun hat does a good job, as the Florida sun burns down from the sky in these gardens too.

-Handicrafts from all over the world
+The museum has handicrafts from all over the world

 Among the souvenirs were wood carvings from South Africa as well as two “butlers” from the Plaza Hotel in New York.
 These are two statues that hold a plate towards the guests.
-You could leave your business cards on this.
+You could leave your business cards on them.
 No souvenir was too big or too small for them.
 If Evelyn liked a porcelain service because it was decorated with seashells - a motif that comes up again and again in the Bonnet House - then she simply had it shipped home.
-On another trip, Bartlett promised columns with capitals, which he found attractive.
+On another trip, Bartlett liked columns with capitals, which he found attractive.
 He had them cut in half and they now line the entrance to the Bonnet House drawing room.
-In addition, gifts from admirers from all over the world came in the course of time.
+In addition, gifts from admirers from all over the world were added in the course of time.

-The orchids at Bonnet House Museum & Gardens
+The orchids at The Bonnet House

 From this hodgepodge of individual pieces, ceilings and room floors and an inner courtyard in which Evelyn grew the orchids, a mixture of vegetation, art and clutter emerged that is second to none.
 The decisive factor in furnishing the Bartlett's house was that the decorative objects match their idea of a “plantation house”.
 Architectural purists are likely to clap their hands over their heads at the sight of what has come of it.
 However, it is undeniable that you can feel comfortable in this house and its inner courtyard.